hyperledger/fabric/docs/source/config_update.md

 ### Set environment variables for your config update

 Before you attempt to use the sample commands, make sure to export the following environment variables, which will depend on the way you have structured your deployment.
-Note that the channel name, `CH_NAME` will have to be set for every channel being updated, as channel configuration updates only apply to the configuration of the channel being updated (with the exception of the ordering system channel, whose configuration is copied into the configuration of application channels by default).
+Note that the channel name, `CH_NAME` will have to be set for every channel being updated, as channel configuration updates only apply to the configuration of the channel being updated.

 * `CH_NAME`: the name of the channel being updated.
 * `TLS_ROOT_CA`: the path to the root CA cert of the TLS CA of the organization proposing the update.